 Did you know the level of REM sleep you get is affected by your calcium intake?
 Well, it turns out there’s a direct link between calcium and how your sleep cycle is regulated.

 I’ve already mentioned the sleep-inducing hormone, melatonin, but get this; Your brain uses calcium to convert the amino acid tryptophan into melatonin.

 People with low-calcium levels often wake up several hours after falling asleep and can have difficulty getting back to sleep.
 If your body doesn’t have the chance to make it to full REM sleep, you’re not going to be fully recharged in the morning.

 Calcium supplements can be a great natural sleep aid for those who have trouble sleeping due to a calcium deficiency.

-A high magnesium diet has been found to stop frequent night awakenings by providing you with a deeper sleep throughout the night.
-In fact, insomnia is one of the biggest complaints of magnesium deficient patients.
+A high magnesium diet can stop frequent night awakenings by providing you with a deeper sleep throughout the night.
+In fact, insomnia is one of the biggest complaints of magnesium-deficient patients.

 - Improved Sleep Efficiency